 Intended outcome Success criteria Improved oral language skills and vocabulary among disadvantaged pupils.
 Assessments and observations indicate significantly improved oral language among disadvantaged pupils.
 This is evident when triangulated with other sources of evidence, including engagement in lessons, book scrutiny and ongoing formative assessment.
 Improved reading attainment among disadvantaged pupils.
-KS2 reading outcomes in 2024/25 will show that more than 73% (in line with 2019 national) of disadvantaged pupils met the expected standard.
+KS2 reading outcomes in 2024/25 will show that more than 74.1% of disadvantaged pupils met the expected standard, a significant increase on the previous year Y1 phonics screening outcomes show that an increased % Pupil Premium children achieve the expected standard.
+KS2 reading outcomes in 2024/25 will show that the gap between disadvantaged children and non-disadvantaged children has narrowed.
 Improved maths attainment for disadvantaged pupils at the end of KS2.
-KS2 maths outcomes in 2024/25 will show that more than 79% (in line with 2019 national) of disadvantaged pupils met the expected standard.

-S To achieve and sustain improved wellbeing for all pupils in our school, particularly our disadvantaged pupils.
-Sustained high levels of wellbeing from 2024/25 demonstrated by: • qualitative data from student voice, student and parent surveys and teacher observations a significant increase in participation in enrichment activities, particularly among disadvantaged pupils a significant increase in active lessons To achieve and sustain improved attendance for all pupils, particularly our disadvantaged pupils.
-Sustained high attendance from 2024/25 demonstrated by: • the overall absence rate for all pupils being no more than 3.6%, and the attendance gap between disadvantaged pupils and their non-disadvantaged peers being inline with each other. • the percentage of all pupils who are persistently absent being below 10% and the figure among disadvantaged pupils being inline with their peers.
+KS2 maths outcomes in 2024/25 will show that more than 59.3% of disadvantaged pupils met the expected standard, a significant increase on the previous year.
+To achieve and sustain improved wellbeing for all pupils in our school, particularly our disadvantaged pupils.
+Sustained high levels of wellbeing from 2024/25 demonstrated by: • qualitative data from student voice, student and parent surveys and teacher observations • a significant increase in participation in enrichment activities, particularly among disadvantaged pupils • a significant increase in active lessons To achieve and sustain improved attendance for all pupils, particularly our disadvantaged pupils.
+Sustained high attendance from 2024/25 demonstrated by: • the overall absence rate for all pupils being broadly in line with national and the attendance gap between disadvantaged pupils and their non-disadvantaged peers being inline with each other. • the percentage of all pupils who are persistently absent being below 10% and the figure among disadvantaged pupils being inline with their peers.